mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 single-homed computers with a fixed-line network.
 Today, web-based applications require to exchange multiple objects, with different priorities, on devices that can move from one access network to another and that often have multiple access networks available.
+Security is also a key requirement of applications that evolved from only guaranteeing the confidentiality and integrity of application messages to also preventing pervasive monitoring.

 With TCP and TLS/TCP, applications use a single connection that supports a single bytestream in each direction.